log_pilot 1.1.0 copy "log_pilot: ^1.1.0" to clipboard

 package:log_pilot/log_pilot_io.dart FileSink, FileLogFormat (requires dart:io) No Yes

-package:log_pilot/log_pilot_dio.dart LogPilotDioInterceptor (add dio to pubspec) Yes Repo only*
+package:log_pilot/log_pilot_dio.dart LogPilotDioInterceptor (add dio to pubspec) Yes No — repo only*

-package:log_pilot/log_pilot_graphql.dart LogPilotGraphQLLink (add gql, gql_exec, gql_link) Yes Repo only*
+package:log_pilot/log_pilot_graphql.dart LogPilotGraphQLLink (add gql, gql_exec, gql_link) Yes No — repo only*

-* These barrels are in the source repo but excluded from the published package.
-They will ship as separate packages (e.g. log_pilot_dio) in a future release.
+* These imports WILL FAIL from the pub.dev package.
+They are in the source repo but .pubignored from the published package.
+Copy the source files into your project, or wait for the standalone packages (e.g. log_pilot_dio) in a future release.

 Example App #